 About My Vaccine Pass

 My Vaccine Pass is an official record of your COVID-19 vaccination status for use within Aotearoa New Zealand.
-It will allow you to access certain events and venues operating under the COVID-19 Protection Framework (traffic light system).

 Who can get a My Vaccine Pass